linweiwei123/Angular2_SpringBoot/src/main/webui/cli_ng_msw/README.md

 # build the client if not already built
 npm install

-# Start the client
+# Start the client (in production mode and as background process)
-ng serve
+nohup ng serve --host 0.0.0.0 --prod &
 ```

 Access Server at http://localhost:9119/index.html